nataliaraj/style-bot/README.md

 # Style Bot

-An AI-powered clothing store assistant built with React, Node/Express, and Google's Gemini API.
+An AI-powered clothing store assistant built with React, Node/Express, and Google Gemini (via the Gemini API, using the `gemini-3.6-flash` model).
 Answers customer questions using an actual product catalog, so it doesn't invent products or details that don't exist.

 **Live demo:** https://style-bot-flax.vercel.app